richardsonlima/richardsonlima.github.io/about.md

 Listen to both when the night is long and the questions are harder than usual.
 Let them remind you: beauty is not always gentle.
 Sometimes it arrives as a wound that heals us.

 **A quiet challenge**
 Play one after the other, in a dark room, no distractions.
 Feel how the same notes can carry completely different weights depending on the story behind the fingers.
-What does that tell you about the systems we design and the humans who must live inside them?

 ---